-The Board of Directors, which is composed of six directors, including three outside directors, ensures legality in accordance with the Board of Directors Regulations.
-Meetings of the Board of Directors were held 12 times in the fiscal year ended March 31, 2018, where eleven people, including the five corporate auditors, made appropriate decisions on matters stipulated by law and the Company's Articles of Incorporation, and on important matters that require management's judgment.
-They also supervised directors' execution of their duties.
+The Board of Directors (composed of six directors, including three outside directors) met 13 times in the fiscal year ended March 31, 2019, and made appropriate decisions on important matters that require management's judgment in accordance with laws and regulations and the Company's Articles of Incorporation.
+The five corporate auditors supervised directors' execution of their duties.